- Our Services

 Where do these patients come from?

-- 87% of requests for LifeFlight are from physicians in community hospitals whose patients need “critical response”—ICU-level specialty care, sophisticated equipment not available in the hospital, and rapid transport to a distant medical center in Maine, Boston, or beyond.
+- 87% of requests for LifeFlight are from physicians in community hospitals whose patients need “critical response” in one or more areas—ICU-level specialty care, sophisticated equipment not available in the hospital, or rapid transport to a distant medical center in Maine, Boston, or beyond.

 - 13% of requests are from local first responders for a helicopter to come directly to an emergency scene, which may be in an isolated location such as an island community or a remote recreational trail.